Homeschooling Resources at Your Fingertips

 7 Ways to Prepare Your Child for Life After High School

 Congratulations!
-You’ve helped your child every step of the way, and now high school is over, and they’re headed into the real world.
+You’ve helped your child every step of the way in their academic journey, and now it’s time to prepare them for the real world.
 Whether they’re moving on to college, trade school, a new job, or taking a gap year, you can help prepare them for what comes next.
 Help your child take on their next chapter with confidence by equipping them with the proper tools and guidance.
 Here are seven ways to prepare your child for life after high school.

 1. Provide them with job skills.

 Let’s face it: no matter what your child’s next step is.
 All roads lead to the workforce.
 So why not prepare them for it by helping them develop job skills?
-Whether your child chose to attend a college, trade school, entered the workforce, or enjoy a gap year, they can stand out from their peers with certifications that impress job seekers.
+Whether your child chooses to attend a college, trade school, enter the workforce, or enjoy a gap year, they can stand out from their peers with certifications that impress job seekers.

 Tell your child about Bridgeway’s Indpendent Online Course options, where they can develop a new skill at their own pace and receive certifications that make their resume stand out to job recruiters.